carlosmbe/Hands-Free/README.md

 For simplicity sake, I made the project only react when your thumb and pinky are touching.
 You can configure this behaviour by changing the code in ProcessingHands.swift.

-Earler versions of that file have all fingers enabled if you'd like to see example implementations
+Earlier versions of that file have all fingers enabled if you'd like to see example implementations

+#### Important: Before building in Xcode, update the app team information to your own.

 ## Prerequisites